camunda/camunda-docs/docs/apis-tools/community-clients/cli-client/index.md

 id: index
 title: CLI client
 sidebar_label: "Quick reference"
-description: "Learn how to use the CLI client and command line interface `zbctl` to interact with Camunda 8 and test a connection."
+description: "Learn how to use the community-supported CLI client and command line interface `zbctl` to interact with Camunda 8 and test a connection."
 ---

-`zbctl` is the command line interface to interact with Camunda 8.
+You can use the [community-supported](https://github.com/camunda-community-hub) `zbctl` command line interface to interact with Camunda 8.

 After installation, a connection can be tested immediately.

 ## Installation